jpoet/Magewell2TS/README.md

 ```

 ### FFmpeg
 FFmpeg is also required.
-If you want eac3 to work, then a minimum of version 6.1 shoudl be used.
+If you want bitstream eac3 to work, then a minimum of version 6.1 shoudl be used.
 ```
 sudo dnf install ffmpeg-devel
 ```